 Learning about and understanding my son’s diagnosis has changed who we are as individuals, as parents, and as a family.
 I’m sure it has for you, too.
 Above all, it has allowed us to strengthen our relationships with each other and with the world in ways that we wouldn’t change.

 Searching online for ’Should I medicate my child?’ yields about 1,880,000 results.
 If you are like me, you skim the headlines and maybe click on a few, trying to discern what is ‘real’.
 We want to hear from someone we can relate to, who has similar values.
 Maybe someone who understands our individual children and […]

-This week, we received a secondary diagnosis for my son.
-It’s been a very hot week.
-It’s the end of the school year.
+This week, I was called to the school twice to pick up my son.
+Scrreeeech.
+Back down the rabbit hole I go; There have been a lot of transitions lately.
 He’s going through a growth spurt.
 Is everyone getting enough sleep?
 I think there’s too much sugar in our diets.
-We should probably cut back on screentime.
-Physical play is always good. […]
+We should probably cut back […]

 I dare you to watch this trailer for the PyeongChang 2018 Paralympic Games and not feel motivated, encouraged or proud.
 And maybe a little taken over by emotion recognizing all of the strength, determination and heart of those athletes.
 (I’m not crying, you’re crying…)